Are you a Type-A Personality?

 The Lord speaks to us.
 However, it’s important that we listen to what he has to say.
 God has been giving me some REALLY loud messages lately.
 Here is one such example of Him speaking so clearly to me about the topic of control….

-I went to the bookstore with a gift card.
-I was certain the amount on the gift card was somewhere around $17.
+I went to the bookstore with a previously used gift card.
+I was certain the balance remaining on the gift card was somewhere around $17.
 I stood in the Christian section of the store.
 I’ve recently read Not a Fan by Kyle Idleman, I’m working on the Beth Moore prayer devotional, Whispers of Hope, but I wanted another book that would encourage growth in my Christian walk.